-The Law on the NAF defines that the Security Service of the Saeima and State President is the component of the National Armed Forces.
-Its tasks set out by the Law are to perform special operations in interests of state defence and security, to ensure protection of the highest state officials (also foreign).
+The Law on the NAF defines that tasks of the Military Police are to perform special operations in interests of state defence and security, to ensure protection of the highest state officials (also foreign).
 The greatest role in internal security is played by the land forces who participate in counter-terrorism activities etc. However, units of the National Armed Forces have certain tasks concerning internal security.